 How Do You Coach, Allison?

 There are lots of career coaches out there.
 Perhaps you found me through a Google search and are vetting the options.
 Perhaps a former client enthusiastically recommended me and you’re doing your homework.
+Perhaps you started out looking for a career counselor and are now thinking a coach is the thing.

 I have 15 years experience offering coaching services.
 I have helped thousands of people leave their jobs and find better work.
 I help people find meaningful work, and while cognizant of my clients’ financial goals (which we hit and often exceed), I also take into consideration workplace values, the type of contribution they want to make, and other soft qualities that are important to my clients.
 Click the links to learn more about me (Allison Task) or my coaching process.